- Arts and Design»

 4. Wiggle Eye Aliens

 How much fun this project would be for the kids and Mom and Dad too.
-See how to make these wiggle eyed aliens at Crafts ‘n Coffee.
+See how to make these fans at A Girl and a Glue Gun.

 5. Balloon Flip Flops